WittsMei/Hubspot-Sales-Analysis/README.md

 #### Plan Region
 - UCAN accounted for nearly two-thirds of the total bookings, with the majority of yearly plans and marketing hub bookings concentrated in this region.
-- From summer 2022 to summer 2023, all regions experienced a gradual decline in bookings.

 ## Suggestions & Next Step